 Who doesn’t love a STEM project that includes a bag of marshmallows!
 This is one of my favorite, “totally do-able” STEM challenges.
-Why do I call it “totally do-able”?
 It’s super budget-friendly and super simple to set up at a moment’s notice.
-It’s awesome for both large and small groups too.
-Building with marshmallows and toothpicks is always a huge hit and a quick way to set up structure building challenges for kids.
+It’s awesome for both large and small groups too!
+Building with marshmallows and toothpicks is always a huge hit and a quick way to set up STEM building challenges for kids.

 BUILDING WITH MARSHMALLOWS AND TOOTHPICKS

 Why is building structures amazing STEM play?
 To build a solid structure you need a good design, the right amount of pieces, a solid base, and basic engineering skills.
 All important aspects of STEM!